Ephraim Buchwald: AJOP

 Rabbi Buchwald was the founding president and is now the honorary president of the Association of Jewish Outreach Programs (AJOP) (previously known as the Association for Jewish Outreach Professionals), which was established in 1988.
 Both NJOP and AJOP were initially funded by significant grants from the AVI CHAI Foundation, a Jewish philanthropy established by Sanford Bernstein, a financial investor who had himself become a Baal teshuva (a returnee to traditional Orthodox observance) and sought to further the cause of education and outreach to alienated and assimilated Jews worldwide.

 Honors

 In November 1997 Buchwald was named to the Forward 50, a list of America's 50 most influential Jews, and has been part of Newsweek’s list of "top 50 Rabbis in America" the last three years.
 In May 2001, he was awarded an Honorary Doctorate of Humane Letters by Yeshiva University in recognition of his outreach work.

-Buchwald is renowned for making complex Jewish topics easier to grasp through his pedagogic skills and quick sense of humor (as noted in Sh’ma Magazine November 26, 1993 as one of several "Master teachers, recognized nationwide for [their] remarkable skills.")
-He lectures in the USA and internationally, and leads experiential programs.

 Personal

 Buchwald and his wife, Aidel, reside in New York City and are the parents of four children.
 They also have 18 grandchildren (including Straus Scholar Gavi Buchwald).